dwadden/commboard/README.md

 ## The Wedjat Wiki

-Health care providers interested in using Wedjat for their patients are welcome to check out the (Wedjat Wiki)[https://github.com/dwadden/wedjat/wiki].
+Health care providers interested in using Wedjat for their patients are welcome to check out the [Wedjat Wiki](https://github.com/dwadden/wedjat/wiki).
 It provides a quick-start guide for non-programmers.